sw1pgh/AI_Automation/readme.md

     - Open a website, fill a form, click a button.
     - Done via tools like Selenium MCP or Playwright MCP.
 - Database Operations:
+    - Connect to MySQL or PostgreSQL and run queries.
     -